karensuzue/Maze/README.md

-# Maze
+# Maze Generator
 Junior I.S project at the College of Wooster.
-Referenced Jamis Buck's Mazes for Programmers.
+Algorithms are taken from Jamis Buck's Mazes for Programmers.